The Effects of Adderall Use

 - Potentially dangerous cardiac issues.

 Effects of Abuse

-When misused, it can cause feelings of boosted energy and intense invigoration--similar to the high experienced by cocaine users.
-Adderall can also create rewarding feelings of euphoria, which has led to it becoming popular as a recreational drug.
-However, once the initial, positive effects have worn off, Adderall abuse can produce many unwanted symptoms including:
+When misused, it can cause feelings of boosted energy and intense invigoration--similar to the high experienced of illicit stimulants.4 Adderall can also create rewarding feelings of euphoria, which has led to it becoming popular as a recreational drug.
+However, once the initial, positive effects have worn off, Adderall abuse can produce many unwanted symptoms including:4

 - Feelings of depression and lethargy.